Diet and the Gut

 Gut Microbiota and Type 2 Diabetes or Obesity

-Gut microbiota may be involved in the development of obesity and type 2 diabetes (Cani and Delzenne 2010; Ma et al. 2019).
+Gut microbiota may be involved in the development of obesity and type 2 diabetes (Byndloss et al. 2024; Cani and Delzenne 2010; Ma et al. 2019).
 The gut microbiota plays a significant role in the development of the metabolic syndrome as well (Mazidi et al. 2016).
 Gut microbial composition and functions are strongly influenced by diet, and affect metabolism via energy absorption, gut motility, appetite, glucose/lipid metabolism, as well as fat storage in the liver.
 An impairment of gut microbes can cause inflammation and insulin resistance (Festi et al. 2014).
 Animal studies show that gut microbiota can affect the development of obesity, insulin resistance, and diabetes through a variety of mechanisms.
 A Western diet can promote microbiota that promote obesity (Musso et al. 2010).

 A study of Danish adults found that those who had a low bacterial richness in their gut were more likely to be heavier and insulin resistant.
 Those who had obesity and had low bacterial richness also tended to gain more weight over time (Le Chatelier et al. 2013).
 In Korea, researchers have found changes in the composition and function of "gut microbial markers" that could be used for early diagnosis of an inflamed gut (Yassour et al. 2016).
 A U.S. study found that people with high blood sugar and insulin resistance had more encroachment of microbiota into the outer layer of the intestinal tract (Chassaing et al. 2017).
 A study comparing the gut microbiota in people with prediabetes from both India and Denmark found commonalities, despite the geographic differences (Pinna et al. 2021).